Flatness of Minima in Random Inflationary Landscapes: Introduction

-We aim to provide statistics for how many (possibly metastable) vacua support slow-roll constraints on inflation.
-Working in effective field theory, we examine random polynomial potentials for inflation with a small number of scalar fields.
 The potentials we study are sums of monomials in the scalar fields.
 We truncate the expansion to focus on the interactions that are relevant or marginal from the perspective of a four dimensional low energy effective action.
 As higher order monomials in the fields are irrelevant operators, we expect these to be mass suppressed and neglect them for the purposes of our investigations.
-Corresponding to the time scale for inflation, the energy scale in the problem is $M_\mathrm{GUT}$.
-Invoking naturalness~\cite{thooft}, we choose coefficients in the potential to be order one with respect to this scale.
+We will study models where the time scale for inflation if $t_\mathrm{GUT}$.
+Correspondingly, the energy scale in the problem is $M_\mathrm{GUT}$.
+Invoking naturalness~\cite{Cosmo_Chap11}, we choose coefficients in the potential to be order one with respect to this scale.
+(It is not always required that we choose $t_\mathrm{GUT}$ as the natural time scale in the problem; in fact, certain models~\cite{Cosmo_Chap2, Cosmo_Intro8} employ energy scales which are lower than $M_\mathrm{GUT}$.)
 In discussing single field models with order one coefficients, our work is analytic.
 In multi-field models, we construct random potentials whose coefficients are selected from distributions.